robbert-harms/MDT/docs/_getting_started/model_building.rst

 Defining new Composite models
 =============================
 New composite models can be defined in any ``.py`` file in the ``user/composite_models`` folder in the MDT modules folder on your home drive.
-In contrast to the compartment models, the composite models do not need to have their own file and multiple composite models can be defined in the same Python file.
 The same as with the other modules, the composite models need to have unique names else an error will be raised by MDT.

 For an overview of the available options for configuring your composite model please see :ref:`dynamic_modules_composite_models`.